 Concentrate treatment charges and transportation costs are also a significant component of operating costs.
 Concentrate treatment and refining charges have been volatile in recent years.
-We are dependent on third parties for rail, truck and maritime services to transport our products, and contract disputes, demurrage charges, rail and port capacity issues, availability of vessels, weather and climate and other factors can have a material adverse impact on our ability to transport our products according to schedules and contractual commitments.
+We are dependent on third parties for rail, truck and maritime services to transport our products, and contract disputes, demurrage charges, rail and port capacity issues, availability of vessels, geopolitical interference with trade routes, weather and climate change impacts, and other factors can have a material adverse impact on our ability to transport our products according to schedules and contractual commitments.